 To illustrate the rise in heroin related overdoses, let’s take a look at Massachusetts.
-In the year 2000, there were 379 confirmed opioid overdose deaths whereas in 2016, there were 2,083 confirmed opioid overdose deaths.
+In the year 2000, there were 379 confirmed opioid overdose deaths.
+More recently in 2016, there were 2,083 confirmed opioid overdose deaths.
 This traces an upward curve in opioid overdose deaths which began escalating drastically in 2013.
-This follows the timeline of the drug fentanyl being introduced as a heroin adulterant, which was found by post-mortem toxicology screens in ~25% of opioid overdoses in fall of 2014, and had alarmingly reached ~90% by fall of 2017.
+This follows the timeline of the drug fentanyl being introduced as a heroin adulterant which was found by post-mortem toxicology screens in ~25% of opioid overdoses in fall of 2014 and had alarmingly reached ~90% by fall of 2017.

 Beginning sometime around 2010 fentanyl, an extremely potent fully-synthetic opioid, has been added to heroin which drastically increases its potency as well as the risk of overdose.
 This is in part to reduce the costs of heroin manufacturers, as being fully-synthetic it can be made in a lab without the need for acres of opium poppies and no need to wait for harvest.
 Another reason is its extreme potency, which may result in it exhibiting higher potential for addiction (as if heroin needed any help in that regard).

 A heroin overdose can produce some, or all, of the following effects:

 - Unconsciousness (with an inability to wake up)

 - Blue Tinged Lips or Extremities and Pale Skin (due to Hypoxia)

 - Death (several of the above can lead to death)

 Additionally, tolerance to euphoria increases much more rapidly than tolerance to respiratory depression so it is not uncommon for someone to use so much Heroin that they simply stop breathing.

 Danger #2: Long Term Health Risks From Heroin Use